paulmelis/blender-julia-test/readme.md

 But the reported time spent on the subdivision in Julia stays below 250ms in most cases, with the variance apparently coming from the Blender-Julia boundary.

+[^2]: Also, with a previous version of Blender the subdivided number of vertices and faces was exactly the same between Blender and the Julia code.
+But with 3.4.1 this is no longer the case: Blender 209,694 vertices & 208,359 quads, Julia 209,686 vertices & 208,353 quads.

 ## Optimization

 Basically no effort has been done to optimize the Julia code at this point.